crashoverride777/swifty-ads-demo/README.md

 ## License

-SwiftyAds is released under the MIT license.
-[See LICENSE](https://github.com/crashoverride777/swifty-ads/blob/master/LICENSE) for details.
+SwiftyAdsDemo is released under the MIT license.
+[See LICENSE](https://github.com/crashoverride777/swifty-ads-demo/blob/master/LICENSE) for details.